Now That You’re The Court Appointed Guardian, Here Is A Summary of Your Duties and Powers Under NJ Guardianship Law

 Posting of a Surety Bond to Protect Against the Theft, Malfeasance and Laziness of the Guardian

 During the guardianship process the court will fix the amount of any surety bond, to be posted by the Guardian.
 The bond must be issued by a licensed New Jersey insurance company in a form approved by the court.
-The bond is intended to protect the resources of the incapacitated person from any theft, malfeasance or poor performance by the guardian.
+The bond is intended to protect the resources of the incapacitated person from theft, and/or poor performance by the guardian.
 If a person is contemplating being appointed a guardian, he or she should first determine if they are bondable.
 It’s not hard to find out and Hanlon Niemann and Wright can assist you in this process.